World Carnivore Society

 MANED WOLF - Picture by Robert Berghaier

-However the coywolf is to be admired, for they are filling the niche they belong in as a top of the food-chain predator.
-They control deer populations as in some areas deer constitute 80% of their diet.
-They also prey on marmots and muskrats and heavily on beaver and hares and rabbits.
+However the Eastern coyote is to be admired, for they are attempting to fill the void of a top of the food-chain predator until wolves return.
+They prey on deer populations as in some areas deer constitute 40% of their diet.
+Tough most of it is scavenging adult deer that died from other causes and preying on fawns in Spring to support their pups.
+They also prey on marmots and muskrats and heavily on beaver in Northern forests and hares and rabbits.
+They also consume nuts and berries and pet food that is placed outside.
+They can occasionally conflict with pets as they can be territorial with dogs .
+But common sense can prevent such things (see our preventative measures page).
 They are a very important predator in the Eastern ecosystem.
-They can adapt to humans and agriculture (coyotes) and fill the role of a top predator regulating large prey populations (wolves) and every scale in between.
-Lets support the new wolf has deservingly evolved to fill the void left by our prejudice.
+They can adapt to humans and agriculture and are expanding to suburban and urban areas where predators are needed .
+Lets learn to live with the coyote who has deservingly adapted to fill the void left by our prejudice.

 WOLVES FOR THE NORTHEAST